-External decorations Visually inspected.
-External decorations incorporate paint finishes.
-Concernatories / nevelos None Conservatories / porches None.
-Communal areas None.
-Garages and permanent outbuildings None.
 Outside areas and boundaries Visually inspected.
-Outside areas and boundaries There are garden grounds to the front and rear of the property.
-Ceilings Visually inspected from floor level.
-The ceilings in the property were seen to be formed predominantly in timber lath and plaster materials.
-Internal wells Visually in an extent from the antique!
+There are private garden grounds to the front and rear of the property. Γ I Ceilings Visually inspected from floor level.
+The ceilings within the property were seen to be formed in a combination of timber lath and plaster and plasterboard materials.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls in the property are overlaid in a combination of plaster and plasterboard finishes.
+The internal walls of the property are overlaid in a combination of plaster and plasterboard finishes.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
-No Floors including sub noors carpets or floor coverings were lifted.
-The majority of flooring in the property appeared to be of timber construction.
-The flooring in the kitchen appeared to be of solid concrete construction.
-Fitted floorcoverings were noted within which restricted the scope of our inspection.
-Internal fair and and Park are Balling Duilt in some and a man hadred into but we attend into Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+No carpets or floor coverings were lifted.
+The flooring within the property appeared to be of timber framed construction.
+Fitted floor coverings were noted within which restricted the scope of our inspection.
+We were informed that the ground floor has been retrospectively insulated.
+Any documentation for this, where available, should be obtained.
+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 Internal joinery incorporates timber skirtings and doorways.
 The kitchen facility incorporates fitted units.